Language-Research-Technology/ldaca-website/content/news/events/index.md

     </summary>
     <p>
     The Search Tool project uses programming to explore how to easily search and manipulate transcripts without the need to 'clean' the transcript.
 A browser-based tool has been developed, designed to be used by researchers unfamiliar with programming. (<a href="WorkshopAnsell.pdf">flier</a>)</p>
     <p>The workshop was presented by Evelyn Ansell and is an outcome of her Career Development placement with Australia's Academic and Research Network <a href="https://www.aarnet.edu.au/" target="_blank">AARNET</a>.
-The Jupyter Notebook tool and this workshop have been developed during that placement.</p>
+The {{< glossary_link display="Jupyter Notebook" id="jupyter-notebook" >}} tool and this workshop have been developed during that placement.</p>

     <p><b>When</b>: Friday March 17 2023</p>